Loading...

 The remediation script works as below:

-2. Create a folder for logs: C:\Windows\Temp\DMP_Logs_folder
+1. Create a log folder C:\Windows\Temp\DMP_Logs_folder

-4. Copy file C:\WINDOWS\MEMORY.DMP in the DMP_Logs_folder folder
+3. Copy C:\WINDOWS\MEMORY.DMP in the log folder

-5. Zip the folder DMP_Logs_folder
+4. Zip the folder DMP_Logs_folder

 6. Upload the ZIP to SharePoint